annembrown/design595/website_design_process.md

-# Website design and development process
+# Website Design & Development Agency Process

-## Kickoff
+## Phase 1: Sales

-### Preparation

-- Finalize Contract
-- Review existing website
+- Create and submit a proposal to the company who posted the Request for Proposal (RFP)
+- Win the RFP!
+- Create an Statement of Work (SOW)
+- Hand off the project to the discovery team
-- Generate questions for kickoff meeting
+- Schedule and prep for the client kickoff meeting

-- Identify existing functionality
-- Draft timeline
+## Phase 2: Discovery

 ### Kickoff Meeting

 - Introduction of team
-- Identify point of contact
-- Review timeline
-- Discuss interviews/questionnaires
+- Project introduction (What is the goal of the project?)
-- Current site discussion
+- Current site discussion (What do they like?
+What problems do they have?)
-- Functionality discussion
+- Functionality discussion (What features are most important?)
-- Establish do's/don't's/can's/can't's
-- Get server/login information
-- Ask for branding guide

-### Follow up
-- Confirm interview/questionnaire list
-- Ask for specific server/login info
-- Ask again for branding guide

-### Links
+- User discussion (Who are your users groups?
+What are their needs?)
+- Review scope and timeline (What is the budget?
+When is launch?)
+- Determine next steps for each team (What do we need from the client?)

+Resources:
 - [Kickoff Meetings](https://www.kobot.ca/blog/kickoff-meetings-what-are-they-and-why-should-you-do-them/)
 - [Protect Ya Neck: The Importance of Client Questionnaires](https://forefathersgroup.com/client-questionnaires/)

-## Research
+### Research
 - Organization and audience research
 - Website inventory and audit (if there is an existing website)
 - Interviews/questionnaires with Client and stakeholders